Caravan Site Licensing

 The ACP was successful in achieving agreement with Transport for London on the specifications for circus vehicles which are exempt from the LEZ charge, it continues to monitor the situation.

-With the support of Peter Luff MP the ACP has campaigned forcefully against the provisions against the inclusion of circus in the Licensing Act 2003, leading eventually to the abolition of the Temporary Events Notice procedure for circuses with seating capacity of 500 people or less and to the Government’s announcement that it intends to remove circus from the Entertainment Licensing regime through new legislation.
+With the support of Peter Luff MP the ACP has campaigned forcefully against the provisions against the inclusion of circus in the Licensing Act 2003, leading eventually in 2015 to the abolition of Circus under the licensing regulations entirely up to 28 days at any one venue.

 Education of Traveller Children